GonzaloLafuent/Probabilistic-Language-ts/README.md

 # Probabilistic Language in TypeScript

-A probabilistic programming language implementation written in TypeScript that enables users to write and execute probabilistic programs with support for sampling, observing, and various inference algorithms.
-This implementation is base on the ideas of the book 'An Introduction to Probabilistic
+This project features a Probabilistic Programming Language (PPL) implementation written in TypeScript, designed to let users author and execute probabilistic programs utilizing primitives like sample and observe across a variety of inference algorithms.
+The implementation is base on the concepts of the book "An Introduction to Probabilistic Programming" by Jan-Willem van de Meent, this architecture is built for both exploration and extensibility; it allows you to explore pre-defined inference engines or easily implement your own custom inference algorithms.
+Leveraging TypeScript’s strong type system ensures complete transparency when interacting with the parsed expression, simplifying  debugging while making the  syntax of the language extensible.
-Programming' by Jan-Willem van de Meent.
-The following implemenation not only allow you to explore already define inference algorithm, but also alows us to define your own inferece algforithm.
-Using a strgon typed leguange like tysciprt make it easri to observe th parse expression created but the suer, in order to make it easier to debug user errors and extend the sintaxis of the lengafugae.

 ## Table of Contents